-It may sound like something that should go without saying, but you'd be surprised - Remind the wait staff not to cross the dance floor during the dance.
+It may sound like something that should go without saying, but you'd be surprised— Remind the wait staff not to cross the dance floor during the dance.
 Also remind your photographer and videographer to be sure to get some whole body shots too.
 Those close-ups are always nice, but you've worked hard on your dance and you want to have some pictures of the dance too!

 4. Are you dancing to live music or a recording played by the DJ?

 If the answer is a DJ, your job is easy.
 Make sure your DJ has the exact version of the song you want and have been practicing to.
 Then make sure he knows what the cue is for him to start the music.
 If a live band is playing your song, ask the band for a recorded copy of exactly how they will play the song so you can practice to their version.
-When you are about to take your first step on the dance floor is not the time to find out that a song you thought was going to be a Foxtrot has been remixed into a rumba!
+As you're about to take your first step on the dance floor is not the time to find out that a song you thought was going to be a foxtrot has been remixed into a rumba!
 Also, be sure to go over the appropriate cues with your bandmaster as well.

 5. Be sure to tell your instructor: